pauld0051/pros_and_cons/README.md

 6. User profile search requests to MongoDB are slightly limited in their capacity to search for usernames with digits.
 For example, if a username contains more than 1 digit in it then MongoDB's index function does not return that value.
 A username with just one digit in it at the end of the name is returned.
 For example admin1 will be returned if a search for "admin" was conducted.
 But admin12 will not be returned for the same search.

 ### NOTES

-Using the user test4 and searching for "admin" a full range of friendships affiliations is available:

-1. test4 is friends with admin.
-The searched profile in the collapsible shows a "check" symbol.
-2. test4 has a pending friend request that was sent by test4 to admin2.
-The searched profile collapsible shows a "pause" symbol.
-3. test4 has a pending friend request from admin1 and can therefore accept or decline that request from withing the collapsible by clicking the appropriate button.
-4. test4 has no friendship affiliation at all or pending requests with admin11 therefore test4 can send a request to admin11 from the collapsible.

 The difference in this technique compared with just viewing the profile is that there is a loop of profiles being presented to the screen.
 Viewing a profile has just one profile so all the same four variables can be tested without a loop.
 The final clause, where no friendship affiliation is found, is sorted with a tuple and then looped through in the frontend for the matches "True" or "False" against the username.